Kiopsy/Distributed_Stock_Exchange/README.md

 python UI/client_application.py
 ```

 Navigate to the provided webpage, where you can perfom the client interactions.
-(Note: once the webserver is running, clients from any device can connect.
+(Note: once the webserver is running, clients from any device can connect.)

 ## Tests
-Tests are located in the tests/ folder and should run automatically using the python command. **You will need to have the correct host and number of servers set in the constants.py file in order to run the tests correctly**.
-Further tests can be run using the files in the  experiments/ directory, such as testing the latency of the exchange or using trading bots to test throughput and correctness.
+Tests are located in the `tests/` folder and should run automatically using the `python` command, such as by running `python tests/exchange_tests.py`. **You will need to have the correct host and number of servers set in the constants.py file in order to run the tests correctly**.
+Further tests can be run using the files in the `experiments/` directory, such as testing the latency of the exchange or using trading bots to test throughput and correctness.